#Provide reliable and secure channels for the transmission of financial information

 #Lay the foundations of a foolproof security system

-The payer must be able to authenticate the legitimacy and validity of the information received before executing the transaction.
+The payer must be able to confirm the legitimacy and validity of the information received before executing the transaction.

-The payment instruction data must be preserved (as originally certified by the payee's bank) and must not be subsequently changed, lost, damaged or misused.
+The payment instruction data must be preserved (as originally certified by the recipient's bank) and must not be subsequently changed, lost, corrupted or misused.

 We need a fintech solution that guarantees the establishment of a foolproof banking security system and mutual trust between senders and receivers of payments, as well as between clients and banks, thereby reducing the number of errors in the transfer of funds.